 Before you give your dog Tums, schedule an appointment with your vet.
 Your vet might run some tests to see if your dog’s suffering from a more serious condition.
 This could include blood tests, observations, and endoscope procedures.
 If the vet diagnoses your dog with acid reflux, they might suggest giving your dog Tums to alleviate the symptoms while you work on a long-term treatment program.

-Depending on the situation, the vet might simply recommend that you feed your dog a lighter, healthier diet.
+Depending on the situation, the vet might simply recommend that you feed your dog a lighter, healthier diet comprised of the best dog food.
 They might also recommend feeding your dog smaller meals to decrease acid production.
 If your dog has food sensitivities, the vet might recommend another brand of dog food.
 A new diet could help your dog lose weight, eliminating another potential cause of acid reflux.

 If your dog has a serious medical issue, your vet might recommend more intensive treatments like surgery or medication.
 In any case, your vet might approve the use of Tums to give your dog short-term relief.
 Ask your vet how often you should give your dog Tums and how many tablets you can give them in one sitting.